 Key Points About Visiting the ICU:

-- Please announce your visit.
-Use the wall phone in the waiting area, or notify the volunteer when you arrive.
+- Each time you visit your loved one, please announce your visit using the wall phone or notify the volunteer when you arrive.

 - Handwashing is the single most important procedure in a hospital for preventing and controlling the spread of infection.
 Wash your hands or use hand sanitizer when entering and leaving the ICU.